Homes and Workplaces

 If You Have an Asbestos Problem

-The EPA mentions, "If the asbestos-containing material is more than slightly damaged or could be disturbed, there are two types of actions that can be taken by trained and accredited asbestos professionals: repair and removal.
+The EPA explains that if asbestos-containing material is damaged or likely to be disturbed, two main actions are available through trained and accredited asbestos professionals: repair or removal.

 Building owners, Property managers, & Maintenance staff